Recipe for Persuasion (The Rajes #2) by Sonali Dev

 But even if both wanted to back out, it is impossible now as they are leading the charts with their chemistry.
 Ratings are a dream as everyone is tuned in to see what will happen next in the cooking romance.
 But can the two work as a team?
 Or is the heat between then too much for this kitchen?

 The other 1/3-1/2 of the book focused on Ashna’s mother’s story, Shobi, who’s storyline is very sad.
-The first part of Shobi’s story describes how she was in love with another man but her father wouldn’t let her marry a poor Muslim, and instead agreed to a marriage with the prince, Ashna’s father who wanted her.
-The prince is a horrible abusive man who rapes her on her wedding night.
-That part I didn’t have an issue with, having been in an abusive relationship I felt they dealt with her story well.
+The first part of Shobi’s story describes how she was in love with another man but her father wouldn’t let her marry a poor Muslim, and instead agreed to a marriage with the prince, Ashna’s father.
+The prince, Bram, is a horrible abusive man who rapes her on her wedding night.
+Having been in an abusive relationship, I felt they dealt with her story well.
 What bothered me was the way she justifies leaving her child to help children all over the world and the anger she has at her ex-husband blaming him for her and her daughter’s decaying relationship.
 Now I will never condemn someone for leaving their abusive partner, but the way she belittles not being there for her daughter because she had a “greater good” to serve really bothered me.
-Her husband did not paint Shobi in the best light to her daughter, but I felt that she also needs to take responsibility for the choices she made, especially after her husband died.
-She still hardly spends time with Ashna, doesn’t listen to what she wants, just drops in without warning believing that will fix everything, threatens to sell the store if Ashna doesn’t listen to her, etc. And if she did apologize and recognize her failings to Ashna, instead of telling her again and again these impoverished women are more important than her own daughter, I would have liked her more.
+Her husband did not paint Shobi in the best light to her daughter, but I felt that she also needed to take responsibility for the choices she made, especially after her husband died.
+Even without Bram she still hardly spent any time with Ashna, doesn’t listen to what Ashna wants, just drops in without warning Ashna that she is coming (believing that will fix everything), threatens to sell the resturant if Ashna doesn’t listen to her, etc. I think if the author would have included a scene when she acknowledges her failings as a parent to Ashna and how she should have put Ashna first many times in her life (like she could still help other children but remember her daughter’s birthday), instead of telling Ashna again and again these impoverished women are more important than her own daughter, I would have liked Shobi more.

 I also didn’t like how easily Ashna and her mother Shobi resolve their issues.
 Ashna realizes that her being with Rico wasn’t what made her father commit suicide, but that her mother served him with divorce papers.
-That brought a bunch of memories of how horrible her father treated her mother and she instantly forgives her and is happy to hear her mother is in a happy relationship with another man (who Shobi has been dating for almost all of her married life).
+That brought a bunch of memories of how horrible her father treated her mother and she instantly forgives Shobi and is happy to hear her mother is in a happy relationship with another man (who Shobi has been dating for practically all her married life).
 I understand what the author is doing and wanting to wrap up that thread, but I used to work with grieving adults and kids and it is never, ever that easy.
 This exact scenario happened with a preteen I was working with.
 The mom stayed with her abusive husband because of the kids, but was finally planning on leaving him.
 He found out and killed himself, the daughter being the one who found the body.
 The daughter hated her mom as she blamed her for the death, and idolized her father (just like Ashna) and after a lot of therapy and the art class they were in a better place; but she was still very angry with her mom, and it was a continual process.
 There were also adults who went to the grief class and had a similar scenario happen in their life and had never dealt with those issues.
-After the art therapy class they were in a better place with their parent-but still had hurt and blame over their mother “causing the death” of their father.
+After the art therapy class they were in a better place with their parent-but still had hurt and blame over their mother “causing the death” of their father or ”replacing their father” with a new man.
 I found it extemely unrealistic that Ashna who has never been in any therapy regarding her mother was able to get over the abandonment of her mother; moved past feeling second best to her mother’s charity work, and accepted that this whole time her mother had a secret life/relationship with another man in an instant.
 What?
-I would have liked it better if her mother and her started talking and then showing years later they are in a good place instead of it all fixed in one night.
+I would have liked it better if the book ended with her mother and her starting to talk and then showing years later they are in a good place instead of it all fixed in one night.